Frequently Asked Questions

 We retain metadata for active accounts for a 12-month period after which it is automatically deleted.
 If you choose to deactivate an account, all your data is automatically deleted at the time of deactivation.

 No, Cloud Conformity staff don’t have access to view your dashboard or account information.
 Authorised members of our technical team have limited access to view metadata associated with your accounts, for example, the number of compliance checks performed.
-However, our staff cannot see the specific violations associated with your AWS account.
+However, our staff cannot see the specific violations associated with your AWS or Azure account.

 Cloud Conformity accesses your account via the AWS API and therefore does not increase your AWS bill.
 Your monthly AWS bill will not increase regardless of how many of your AWS accounts are linked to Cloud Conformity.

 Cloud Conformity has been designed so you can be up and running with your own Cloud Conformity account within 5 minutes.
-Once you have connected and configured one AWS account, replicating the rules and communication preferences across other accounts can be done in a matter of minutes.
+Once you have connected and configured one AWS/Azure account, replicating the rules and communication preferences across other accounts can be done in a matter of minutes.
 We’d be more than happy to give a quick demo on this!

 If you’re keen to add your own rules, custom rules can be created via AWS Config with the results ingested and displayed in Cloud Conformity.
 Other custom rule sets can be ingested by Cloud Conformity via the Cloud Conformity API.

-If you need additional support creating a new rule, please have a chat with us via the chat bubble at the bottom right of the page (there is always someone online!).
+If you need additional support creating a new rule, please have a chat with us via the chat bubble at the bottom right of the page (there is always someone online!)
 We’re constantly adding new rules to our platform, so we might already be working on the rule you’re after.

 Cloud Conformity currently integrates with the following communication channels and workflow systems: